sirioz/HelpMeOut/README.md

 - For each app, download the configuration .plist.
 This configuration must then be added to your xcode project.
 - For each app, in section *Cloud Messaging*, add the APNs Key you downloaded before.
 This will link Firebase to your apps and will let you receive push notifications
 - **Authentication**.
 Go to Authentication/Methods and enable *Email* and *Phone*.
 These are the 2 only methods available in the apps.
+- **Database**.
+Create a new Realtime Database under *Database* section.
+- Rules.
+Just to speed up queries there are 2 simple indexes to apply on the database itself.
+You can go to folder FIRCloudFunctions and copy them from the *firebase-rules.json* file.
+BTW, they are not mandatory.
+- **CloudFunctions**.
+In order to trigger push notifications and to generate IDs there are some functions to upload to the database.
+Go to folder FIRCloudFunctions/functions and deploy them with *npm install*, *firebase deploy*.

 ## Testing
 Testing the app requires to launch a local Firebase server.